-High Plains, RFIELP and RFWILP own land for development into commercial buildings available for future leasing opportunities.
+RFIELP and RFWILP own land for development into commercial buildings available for future leasing opportunities.
+RF LP I and RFMLP I are in the business of acquiring lands and developing light industrial real estate in and around Montreal, Quebec for future leasing opportunities.
 The results of these acquisitions are included in these financial statements from the date of acquisition.
-Skyline Commercial REIT has classified its investments in RFIELP, RFWILP and High Plains as joint ventures which are accounted for under the equity method.
+Skyline Commercial REIT has classified its investments RFIELP, RFWILP, RF LP I and RFMLP I as joint ventures which are accounted for under the equity method.

 The acquisitions were funded by cash during the year.
-There were no income or expenses to report since acquisition.